 Introduction to the EU Competitiveness Compass

-Key regulatory & policy developments affecting competitiveness
+Key regulatory and policy developments affecting competitiveness

-Impact on businesses & industry implications
+Impact on businesses and industry implications

-Opportunities for growth & innovation
+Opportunities for growth and innovation

 Next Steps for Businesses